Vevay in Switzerland County, Indiana — The American Midwest (Great Lakes)

 Erected by Switzerland County Historical Society.

 Topics.
-This historical marker is listed in these topic lists: Abolition & Underground RRNotable Buildings.
+This historical marker is listed in these topic lists: Abolition & Underground RR • Notable Buildings.
 A significant historical year for this entry is 1864.

 Location.
 38° 44.806′ N, 85° 4.121′ W. Marker is in Vevay, Indiana, in Switzerland County.
-Marker is on West Main Street west of Liberty Street, on the right when traveling west.
+It is on West Main Street west of Liberty Street, on the right when traveling west.
 Located at the curb in front (south) of the Switzerland County Courthouse in Vevay, Indiana.
 Touch for map.
 Marker is in this post office area: Vevay IN 47043, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Switzerland County Courthouse (a few steps from this marker); Switzerland County World War I Memorial (a few steps from this marker); The Dungeon (a few steps from this marker); POW-MIA Memorial (within shouting distance of this marker); A Tribute To Paul W. Ogle
+At least 8 other markers are within walking distance of this marker: Switzerland County Courthouse (a few steps from this marker); Switzerland County World War I Memorial (a few steps from this marker); The Dungeon (a few steps from this marker); POW-MIA Memorial (within shouting distance of this marker); A Tribute To Paul W. Ogle (within shouting distance of this marker); Switzerland County Honor Roll Memorial (within shouting distance of this marker); The Styles and Stories of Vevay's Buildings (within shouting distance of this marker); Vevay Veterans Memorial (within shouting distance of this marker).
+Touch for a list and map of all markers in Vevay.

 Also see . . .
 Steam Ferry Boats: between Ghent -and- Vevay::.
 (Submitted on August 15, 2011, by Al Wolf of Veedersburg, Indiana.)

-Photographed By Courtesy:: Marilyn S. Wolf, August 7, 2011
+Photographed by Courtesy:: Marilyn S. Wolf, August 7, 2011

 3. Paul W. Ogle - - Tribute Plaque